Yes, they can but it should be eaten in moderation.

 According to a recent study, vitamin C has the ability to reduce the risk of cancer, tooth, and gum disease, and many other health conditions.
 How?
 Because it has the ability to increase the blood level of interferon and antibodies.
 Interferon is a body’s natural antiviral and anticancer compound, while antibodies are proteins that can bind and destroy bacteria, viruses, and toxins.

 Stress is the most common cause of vitamin C deficiency in dogs whether it’s physical stress or emotional stress.
 Emotional stress can be caused by many things such as moving, weaning, or intense training.
 While physical stress is often seen in German Shepherds who have exercised to their limits (German Shepherds that are used for herding, hunting, tracking, competing, etc).
 Other forms of physical stress include illness, injuries, growth, lactation, ear-cropping, and tail-docking.

 Healthy dogs can produce their own vitamin C needs in their liver, therefore you don’t need to add extra vitamin C supplements to their diet.
 However, for German Shepherds with injuries or illness, supplementing vitamin C in their diet can help him recover faster.

 How much vitamin C that dogs need will vary depending on the size, weight, breeds, and medical conditions.
 However, for most dogs, 100 to 500 mg per day is enough to fulfill their daily needs.
 It’s not recommended to give more than that amount because too much vitamin C can cause diarrhea and stomach upset.

 Just like vitamin C, vitamin E is also a great source of antioxidants.
 It helps to protect dogs’ bodies from free radicals that can damage cell membranes, proteins, DNA and other parts of the body.

 Vitamin E can provide a wide range of health benefits.

 - Vitamin E can help promote a healthy, lustrous coat.
 A lack of vitamin E can cause your dog to become vulnerable to a wide range of skin problems including dry skin, flea allergy, dandruff, rashes, skin lesions, and skin infections.
-Vitamin E is often added in dog shampoo because of its anti-inflammatory feature.
+Vitamin E is often added in German shepherd food because of its anti-inflammatory feature.